scott-cjx/1015-Project/docs/README.md

 # Predicting Taxi Availability Depending on Weather Conditions

 This is a mini-project for SC 1015 (Introduction to Data Science and Artificial Intelligence).
-Our team's obective is to predict the availability of taxis in Singapore based on weather conditions.
+Our team's objective is to predict the availability of taxis in Singapore based on weather conditions.

 1. [Data Collection](#data-collection)
 2. [Data Preprocessing](#data-preprocessing)